Vertrieb

 You can also utilize the industry groups and communities on LinkedIn to scope out entire groups of like-minded companies in the right industry.
 Once you’ve found the groups that might need your product or service, you can start reaching out to individuals.

 If you're willing to pay a premium, LinkedIn offers a subscription-based Sales Navigator tool.
-This service is specifically designed to allow sales professionals to track leads, though it can also recommend leads and help you streamline lead management.
+This sales prospecting software is specifically designed to allow sales professionals to track leads, though it can also recommend leads and help you streamline lead management.

 7. Refine your outreach